plutoniummod/landing/src/pages/docs/anticheat.fr.md

 <Alert variant="danger">

-The anticheat is always active even in solo play / private match.
-If you wish to cheat in private / solo you can use the <a href="#how-to-disable-the-plutonium-anti-cheat">launchers LAN mode</a> which disables online functionality and disables the anticheat.

 L’anticheat est toujours actif même en solo / match privé.
 Si vous souhaitez tricher en privé / solo, vous pouvez utiliser <a href="#how-to-disable-the-plutonium-anti-cheat">le mode LAN</a> sur le launcher qui désactive la fonctionnalité en ligne et désactive l’anticheat.